Marie Muller (judoka)

-Marie Muller (born 29 July 1985, in Filderstadt) is a Luxembourger judoka.
+Marie Muller (born 29 July 1985 in Filderstadt) is a Luxembourgish judoka.

 Biography

 Marie Muller's first official competition was the EM U23 tournament in Ljubljana 2004, where she finished in third place.
 Since that competition Marie has participated in about 20 tournaments including the Beijing Olympic Games and the London Olympic Games in 2012.
 Her best achievement besides participating in the Olympics was first place in the Swedish open in 2007 and first place in the 2008 A-World Cup (Birmingham).
 Muller has also earned the title of best Luxembourgish athlete of the year three times in 2008, 2010 and 2012.